-In developing a brand and avoiding branding mistakes do research.
-So, the highest emotional intensity in the market is uncovered through research.
+In developing a brand and avoiding branding mistakes,. do research.
+The highest emotional intensity in the market is uncovered through research.
 Then competitors are examined to see if any have claimed it.
 If not, then claim and own it with all your might because it becomes the key to your success.

 By the time training has taken place with employees and sales staff, the company has been defined completely.
-Defines by the brand and audiences see a self-reflection in your brand.
-And it shouls be done so completely they crave being a part of it.
+Audiences will then see a self-reflection in your brand.
+And it should be done so completely they crave being a part of it.